ubiregiinc/ubiregi-api-scala/README.markdown

 # For Development

-* By running sbt gen-idea, project definition files for IntelliJ IDEA
+* By running sbt gen-idea, project definition files for IntelliJ IDEA is generated.
-* By running sbt eclipse, project definition files for Scala IDE for Eclipse.
+* By running sbt eclipse, project definition files for Scala IDE for Eclipse is generated.